 We have just returned from the most fabulous four night stay over at Bluestone in South Wales.
-We enjoyed glorious sunshine, fantastic company and absolutely stunning scenery in one of the most beautiful parts of the UK.
+We enjoyed beautiful weather, fantastic company and absolutely stunning scenery in one of the most beautiful parts of the UK.

 Have you recently booked a Bluestone trip or are thinking about doing so?
 Then read on to find out exactly what we thought of every part of our trip in our Bluestone Wales review

 We hail from the North West of England, so getting to South Wales is no easy feat.
 We opted to take the M58, M6 and M56 motorways to Chester before getting on the A55 briefly.
 We then joined the A483 which took us on an incredibly scenic route through mid to South Wales passing through Llandrindod Wells, Builth Wells, Llandovery and Llanbister.
 The final stretch took us along the A40- a welcome dual carriageway after the single road of the past two hours- all the way to Bluestone’s front door.

 Getting to Bluestone took us just shy of six hours, including must needed stops along the way.
 The boys did fantastically well considering the huge journey- Felix slept for most of it and Dexter had a good 90 minutes towards the end of the trip.

 Service stops are few and far between on this route, so be prepared to stop in designated lay-bys, small towns and forest type parking areas with disgusting toilets and plenty of wildlife!

 Was our visit to Bluestone worth the six hour car journey there?
 Read on to find out what we really thought of Bluestone in our Bluestone Wales review.